Witiko/doctoral-thesis/main.md

 In 2017, we showed how dense embeddings can be encoded as sparse vectors.
-[@rygl2017semantic, Section 2.2] Using our encoding, we developed a dense information retrieval system that used the ElasticSearch inverted index as its sparse vector database, and we evaluated how accurate it was at the retrieval of the dense embeddings of words, sentences, and image descriptors.
-[@rygl2017semantic, Section 3.1; @ruzicka2017flexible, Section 3]
+[@rygl2017semantic, Section 2.2] Using our encoding, we developed a dense information retrieval system that used an inverted index as its sparse vector database, and we evaluated how accurate it was at the retrieval of the dense embeddings of words, sentences, and image descriptors. [@rygl2017semantic, Section 3.1; @ruzicka2017flexible, Section 3]

 #### Results